CSS RegEx Attribute Selectors

 I think this article has a lot of examples.
 Is that okay?
 Absolutely!

-This RegEx type is useful when you want to stylize different documents, like images or files.
-With $ symbol you can match directly the extensions.
+This type of RegEx is useful when you want to match different types documents, such as images or files.
+With the $ symbol, you can match file extensions directly.

 I like a lot this example!
 It highlights the power of RegEx with the $ symbol.

-In practice, you’ll encounter many other examples of RegEx, but if you know how to use *, ^ and $, you will do great things.
+In practice, you’ll encounter many other examples of RegEx, but if you know how to use *, ^ and $ properly, you’ll be able to handle most cases with ease.

 Do you want to be a professional CSS designer?
 Then you need to know more about CSS RegEx attribute selectors!